aymannel/configs/README.md

-# Backup of my system configuration files
+# Backup of system configuration files

 ## Zsh config `~/.zshrc`
 Previously `~/.bashrc`.
 Contains aliases to facilitate navigation via the CLI, the running of Zsh scripts and activating Conda virtual environments.